-- E. Selective removal of noxious, exotic, or invasive vegetation, using locally recognized methods to control and/or minimize their spread - F. Pruning of trees or vegetation that are dead or diseased or pose a public hazard and removal of vegetation in emergency situations from steep slopes - 1336 G. Maintenance of existing lawns, landscaping, and gardens - 1337 H. Agricultural and forestry activities - 1338 7.4 CRITERIA - 1339 All permitted projects under the Steep Slopes Rule must comply with the following regulations: - 1340 7.4.1 Land-Disturbing Activities - Land-disturbing activities as regulated in this section may occur within the Steep Slopes Overlay District provided that a qualified professional/professional engineer registered in the state of Minnesota certifies the area's suitability for the proposed activities, structures, or uses resulting from the proposed activities and that the following requirements are addressed: - A. Minimum erosion and sediment control BMPs include site stabilization and slope restoration measures to ensure the proposed activity will not result in: - i. adverse impacts to adjacent and/or downstream properties or water bodies; - 1348 ii. unstable slope conditions; and - 1349 iii. degradation of water quality from erosion, sedimentation, flooding, and other damage. - 1350 B. Preservation of existing hydrology and drainage patterns. - C. Land-disturbing activities may not result in any new water discharge points on steep slopes or along the bluff. - 1353 7.4.2 Soil Saturation-Type Features - Stormwater ponds, swales, infiltration basins, or other soil saturation-type features shall not beconstructed within a Steep Slopes Overlay District. - 1356 7.5 Required Information and Exhibits - 1357 The following exhibits must accompany the permit application (one hardcopy set of plans [11 inches by1358 17 inches] and one set as electronic files in a format acceptable to the District): - 1359 7.5.1 Narrative - 1360 A cover letter and narrative that includes the following: - 1361A.
-Total amount of disturbance proposed by project, both in terms of surface area (SF) and volume1362(CY) - 1363B.
-An explanation of existing and proposed conditions - 1364 D:C. The name, address, and telephone number(s) of all property owners
+- E. Selective removal of noxious, exotic, or invasive vegetation, using locally recognized methods to control and/or minimize their spread - F. Pruning of trees or vegetation that are dead or diseased or pose a public hazard and removal of vegetation in emergency situations from steep slopes - G. Maintenance of existing lawns, landscaping, and gardens - H. Agricultural and forestry activities - 1337 7.4 CRITERIA

+- All permitted projects under the Steep Slopes Rule must comply with the following regulations: - 1339 7.4.1 Land-Disturbing Activities - 1340 Land-disturbing activities as regulated in this section may occur within the Steep Slopes Overlay District - provided that a qualified professional/professional engineer registered in the state of Minnesota certifies - 1\( \beta 42 \) the area's suitability for the proposed activities, structures, or uses resulting from the proposed activities - and that the following requirements are addressed: - A. Minimum erosion and sediment control BMPs include site stabilization and slope restoration measures to ensure the proposed activity will not result in: - i. adverse impacts to adjacent and/or downstream properties or water bodies; - ii. unstable slope conditions; and - iii. degradation of water quality from erosion, sedimentation, flooding, and other damage. - B. Preservation of existing hydrology and drainage patterns. - 1350 C. Land-disturbing activities may not result in any new water discharge points on steep slopes or along the bluff. - 1352 7.4.2 Soil Saturation-Type Features - Stormwater ponds, swales, infiltration basins, or other soil saturation-type features shall not be constructed within a Steep Slopes Overlay District. - 1355 7.4.3 Maintenance and Easement - The permittee is responsible for developing and adhering to a maintenance plan for the permitted project, including the acquisition of all necessary easements. - A. All stormwater management structures and facilities must be designed for maintenance access and properly maintained in perpetuity so that they continue to function as designed. - B. A maintenance plan shall identify and protect the design, capacity, and functionality of on-site and off-site stormwater management facilities; specify the methods; and schedule responsible parties for maintenance for every stormwater management facility.